A young child and therapist inside a therapy room, using a visual aid to support Positive Behaviour Support goals under NDIS.

 Conclusion

-Positive Behaviour Support (PBS) is an important way to help make life better for people with disabilities.
-It also gives families support as they work with the NDIS.
+Families across Liverpool are turning to PBS as a proven, compassionate method to reduce behaviours of concern and improve quality of life.
+If you’re unsure how to include PBS in your NDIS plan, our team can walk you through the eligibility and funding steps.
 PBS looks at every person as an individual by implementing principles from applied behaviour analysis (ABA).
 It uses plans made just for them.
 This helps create positive behaviour and better results.
 PBS is not the same as regular behaviour strategies.
 It takes a whole view of the person and gives care in a way that fits well.
-If you want to know more about how positive behaviour support can help your family, you can contact our Liverpool clinic.

 Frequently Asked Questions